terraform-ibm-modules/terraform-ibm-cis/access-ocp-api-through-cis.md

        ```sh
        oc get routes
        ```

-3. Verify that you can access your application at the endpoint that you created in [Add a DNS entry](#add-a-dns-entry).
+1. Verify that you can access your application at the endpoint that you created in [Add a DNS entry](#add-a-dns-entry).
 For example,

     ```sh
     curl https://test.example.com/healthz
     ok
     ```

-   If you find any issue in connecting to the endpoint, refer [the doc](https://cloud.ibm.com/docs/cis?topic=cis-troubleshoot-your-cis-network-connection) that will help you to troubleshoot your connection.
+   If you have issues connecting to the endpoint, see [Troubleshooting your CIS network connection](https://cloud.ibm.com/docs/cis?topic=cis-troubleshoot-your-cis-network-connection) for possible solutions.

-You have created a secure connection to your application endpoint through CIS.
+You created a secure connection to your application endpoint through CIS.